Church of Saint Catherine, Bethlehem: Mamluk period

 A small chapel, located near the site of the current altar of St Catherine of Alexandria, was dedicated to the Alexandrine saint in 1347 as part of the Franciscan monastery.
 The church is first mentioned in the 15th century.

 Late Ottoman period

 The church in its current shape is the result of work from the 19th century.
 It is built in Neo-Gothic style.
 It was extended in 1881 with funds provided by Emperor Franz Joseph I of Austria-Hungary.

 After World War II

-It has since been modernized several times according to the approved liturgical trends after the Second Vatican Council (Concilium Vaticanum Secundum Oecumenicum).
 The Crusader-period cloister was restored in 1948 by Italian architect Antonio Barluzzi.

 Connection to St Catherine

 The medieval chapel was built at the alleged site of Jesus' apparition to St Catherine, where he announced her of her coming martyrdom.

 Televised Christmas Mass

 This is the church where the Latin Patriarch of Jerusalem celebrates Midnight Mass on Christmas Eve.

+Relic of the Holy Crib

+Tradition has it that Patriarch Sophronius of Jerusalem has sent the relics of the wooden manger in which Jesus was born to Pope Theodore I in the 640s, soon after the Muslim capture of Jerusalem.
+Others claim that it was Empress Helena who brought the relic (see her 326-28 pilgrimage).
+The pieces of wood, known as the Holy Crib (sacra culla or cunabulum), have been kept in the Basilica of Santa Maria Maggiore in Rome.
+Shortly before Christmas 2019, Pope Francis has sent a small fragment to Bethlehem via Jerusalem, after specialists extracted it from the larger relic.